- Get Involved

 UNION CHAPEL, TEXAS (Camp County).
 Union Chapel, on Farm Road 2554 four miles southeast of Pittsburg in southeastern Camp County, was a church and school community during the early twentieth century.
+A school for African Americans was constructed, and rebuilt from 1927 to 1928 at a cost of $1,200.
+The two-room building was funded by African American citizens ($130), White citizens ($486), the public ($184), and the Rosenwald Fund ($400).
 The school, both a common school and an industrial school, was reputed to have had an enrollment of 180 at one time.
 By 1935 it had been consolidated with the Ebenezer school district.
 When the church was destroyed by a storm in 1951 the congregation received permission to use the abandoned school property.
 They purchased it in 1962 and constructed a new church on it.
 In 1983 the remnants of Union Chapel were the church and a cemetery.

 Artemesia L. B. Spencer, The Camp County Story (Fort Worth: Branch-Smith, 1974). http://rosenwald.fisk.edu/?module=search.details&set_v=aWQ9NDI0Ng==&school_county=camp&school_state=TX&button=Search&o=0, accessed 7/7/2015.

 All copyrighted materials included within the Handbook of Texas Online are in accordance with Title 17 U.S.C.
 Section 107 related to Copyright and “Fair Use” for Non-Profit educational institutions, which permits the Texas State Historical Association (TSHA), to utilize copyrighted materials to further scholarship, education, and inform the public.
 The TSHA makes every effort to conform to the principles of fair use and to comply with copyright law.